hacktivist123/sheddy-xyz/content/posts/Random-thoughts-on-african-music-and-my-origin-with-music.md

 For example, look at their **[Ampiano sound](https://en.wikipedia.org/wiki/Amapiano)** that Nigerians are going crazy for, **[Mayorkun](https://en.wikipedia.org/wiki/Mayorkun)** used it in **[Geng](https://www.youtube.com/watch?v=BBzi69kOAW8)** and it made massive waves in Nigeria.

-Nigerians know how to use other people's stuff properly to make profits without actually trying to produce their original stuff, this is totally my opinion.
+Nigerians know how to use other people's stuff properly to make profits, this is totally my opinion.
 Nigerians are skilled at making profits from anything, we are great and very creative business people at heart.

 Now, one of the main reasons why we can't have a unique sound in Nigeria is that Nigeria is an extremely ethnically diverse multinational country.
 There are a lot of [ethnic groups](https://en.wikipedia.org/wiki/List_of_ethnic_groups_in_Nigeria) in Nigeria, we don't have a uniform look in Nigeria like other african countries.